Payhawk → Google Drive receipt sync avatar

 Why does the upload fail with "Service Accounts do not have storage quota"?

 The destination folder is in a personal My Drive instead of a Shared Drive.
 Service accounts can be granted access to a My Drive folder, but they cannot own files there, and Drive will refuse the upload.
-Move the folder into a Shared Drive (see Step 3 of Setup) and use that folder ID instead.
+Move the folder into a Shared Drive (see Step 3 above) and use that folder ID instead.

 Can I sync to a personal My Drive folder?

 Not with a service account.
-The alternative is OAuth domain-wide delegation, which makes the service account impersonate a Workspace user, so uploaded files use that user's quota.
+The alternative is OAuth domain-wide delegation, which makes the service account impersonate a Google Workspace user, so uploaded files use that user's quota.
 This requires a Google Workspace administrator to grant the delegation.
 Most teams find creating a Shared Drive easier.

 Will running the Actor twice create duplicate files in Drive?